may3rd/pid_scraper/README.md

 8. Identify differences between P&ID versions

 ## Current status

--   Fine tune for valve detction using yolov8.
+- Upgrade web UI
--   Try to use CoreML model to inference the PID symbols (valve, instrument tag, page connection)
+- Customize EasyOCR or other text ocr to extract text from P&amp;ID

 ## TODO

--   Customize EasyOCR or other text ocr to extract text from P&amp;ID
+- Fine tune the model for other P&amp;ID of other plants.